zachooz/CSCI1460Final/README.md

 After training the model simply copy and paste a news article into a text file and call `python main.py -l -F <path to file>` to summarize the news article.

+# Architecture
+This model first builds sentence embeddings by passing word embeddings to a GRU and then creates passes these embeddings to another GRU to make predictions.

 # Example summaries

 ## Billions projected to suffer nearly unlivable heat in 2070